dravinflores/smdt/documentation/sMDT.md

 sMDT is the base Python package that the library is built around.
 All interaction with the library and the database will be through the sMDT package, likely starting with `from sMDT import *`

-sMDT is a Python packae, which is really just a folder for organizing pieces of Python code called Modules. sMDT has several modules and one sub-package, as detailed and documented below
+sMDT is a Python packae, which is really just a folder for organizing pieces of Python code called Modules. sMDT contains several modules and one sub-package, as detailed and documented below

 * [db](documentation/db.md)